Rent Stabilization Program

 FREQUENTLY ASKED QUESTIONS

-The Los Angeles County Rent Stabilization and Tenant Protections Ordinance (RSTPO) is a local law that limits annual rent increases (rent-stabilized units only) based on changes in the Consumer Price Index (CPI) and provides tenants protections from evictions without just cause for residential rental units in the unincorporated areas of Los Angeles County.
+The Los Angeles County Rent Stabilization and Tenant Protections Ordinance (RSTPO) is a local law that limits annual rent increases (rent-stabilized units only) based on changes in the Consumer Price Index (CPI).
+It also protects tenants in residential units from being evicted without a valid reason (also known as “just cause”) in unincorporated Los Angeles County.
 The RSTPO also provides a process for property owners to seek relief if they believe they are not receiving a fair return on their rental units under the permitted maximum annual rent increase.

-Beginning January 1, 2024, fully covered rental units subject to the RSTPO will be restricted to a maximum rent increase of 4% through December 31, 2024.
+Beginning January 1, 2024, rental units subject to the RSTPO will be restricted to a maximum rent increase of 4% through December 31, 2024.

 The Los Angeles County Mobilehome Rent Stabilization and Mobilehome Owner Protections Ordinance (MRSMOPO) is a local law that limits annual rent increases based on changes in the Consumer Price Index (CPI) increase for mobilehome spaces in the unincorporated areas of Los Angeles County.
 The MRSMOPO also provides a process for mobilehome park owners to seek relief if they believe they are unable to receive a fair return in the operation of their mobilehome park under the permitted maximum annual rent increase.